performantdata/democracy-vouchers/doc/Developing.md

 # Developing this project
+## design

+The application runs from OCI containers.
+For running locally, there is [a Docker Compose configuration](../docker/compose.yaml);
+for production, there will be an equivalent Kubernetes configuration.

 ## publishing the application

 The `sbt Docker/publish` command compiles the code, packages the application, and publishes it to Docker Hub.